 Paid Antique Appraisals

-I do offer a paid appraisal service as well.
+I no longer offer a paid appraisal service.

 Please see the FAQ

 If you have a single antique, or a collection of antiques to sell